PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

 4. The PC's network interface now has an allocated link-local address.

-    For example, for a WaRP7 device using a USB-gadget interface:
+    For example, for a PICO-PI with IMX7D device using a USB-gadget interface:

     ```
     $ ifconfig enp0s2222222a